 Not surprisingly, there was a lot to learn!
 I am a bit biased, but one new concept that I found particularly interesting was a new approach for using 2nd Generation ATP testing for monitoring biofiltration performance.
 As part of a Water Research Foundation study, researchers have found that biofilm formation rate tests can provide an indicator of the water’s biostability and that the results correlated with DOC removal.
 The test is relatively straightforward to perform.
 Two pipe loops are set-up, each containing a polycarbonate coupon.
 One loop is supplied water from the filter influent and the other is supplied from the filter effluent.
 Following an incubation time, the ATP of the biofilm on each coupon is measured.
 The difference in biofilm formation rate between the two coupons is indicative of the increase in biostability following treatment.
 Moreover, correlation was observed between the influent biofilm formation rate and DOC removal.

-Takeaway: LuminUltra’s 2nd Generation ATP testing can be used in various ways for monitoring biofiltration.
-Click here for an application note demonstrating how LuminUltra’s 2nd Generation ATP can be used for monitoring biomass in a biologically active filter.
+Takeaway: LuminUltra’s 2nd Generation ATP® testing can be used in various ways for monitoring biofiltration.
+See our application note demonstrating how LuminUltra’s 2nd Generation ATP® can be used for monitoring biomass in a biologically active filter.

 3. Top Question

 Takeaway: DNA testing is an exciting new tool that is gaining in popularity in the water sector.
-To learn a bit more about how it can be used for microbiological monitoring or troubleshooting in your system, be sure to check out our GeneCount brochure.
+To learn a bit more about how it can be used for microbiological monitoring or troubleshooting in your system, be sure to check out our GeneCount® product line.